summitgames/TAJ-AR/README.md

 - You can contribute, If you're a audio or a sound designer who also have knowledge or interets in the works for a binaural 3D designs immersive content.

-- If you're a 2D Animator who could animate 2D graphics in the Unity or Unreal Engine.
+- You can contribute, If you're a 2D Animator who could animate 2D graphics in the Unity or Unreal Engine.

 **Please use the [issue tracker](https://github.com/summitgames/TAJ-AR/issues) and [discussion section](https://github.com/summitgames/TAJ-AR/discussions) for all conversations.**